 - Short analysis time due to a numerically efficient and robust simulation process in the frequency domain

-- Probability models according to Dirlik and Rayleigh
+- Probability models according to Dirlik, Rayleigh and exclusive mean stress models

 - Analysis of different load situations without repeating the FE analysis